jlelong/LaTeX-Workshop-wiki/Hover.md

 ## Previewing graphics

-When [`latex-workshop.hover.preview.enabled`](#latex-workshophovercitationenabled) is set to `true`, moving the mouse over an argument of `\includegraphics` shows a preview the graphics file.
+When [`latex-workshop.hover.preview.enabled`](#latex-workshophovercitationenabled) is set to `true`, moving the mouse over an argument of `\includegraphics` shows a preview of the graphics file.
 Because previewing PDF file may freeze VSCode, it can be deactivated by setting [`latex-workshop.intellisense.includegraphics.preview.pdf.enabled`](Intellisense#latex-workshopintellisenseincludegraphicspreviewpdfenabled) to `false`.

 ## Previewing citation details